isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-False Heather.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="False heather growing in pots.
 Photo by Jacqueline Chua." src="/images/Plants/falseheather3_jacquelinechua.jpg">
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
 This plant can also grow in at least 6 hours of indirect sunlight, but at a slower pace.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>False Heather is a steady grower and does well with <a href="/page-index/horticulture-techniques/fertilising/">frequent and light fertilising with balanced fertilisers</a>.
+	<p>False Heather is a steady grower and does well with <a href="/page-index/horticulture-techniques/fertilising/">monthly fertilisng with balanced fertilisers</a>.
 This shrub can grow up to 0.6m in height and looks best when pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote new growth will keep the plant healthy and neat.</p>
 	<br>
 </section>